This site requires a more recent version of Adobe Flash Player to function properly.

 New product launches and increased spending on marketing

 As household disposable incomes have increased, led by higher economic growth in emerging economies, there has been a rapid increase in demand for consumer goods such as baby diapers and female hygiene care.
-Trefis expects this increasing consumer demand in the relatively unsaturated Asian and Latin American markets, combined with the strong market position of Kimberly-Clark's current brands, will result in significant value addition.
+Trefis expects this increasing consumer demand in the relatively unsaturated Asian and Latin American markets, combined with the strong market position of Kimberly-Clark's current brands, will be an important growth driver for the company.

 Growth in countries such as China also carries with it some inherent risks.
 For one, the company’s pricing structure will have to be revised significantly to suit the wallets of third-world consumers.
 The company will also have to step up its general advertising spend in order to attract new customers.
-The increase in marketing spend for the company stood at about $115 million for 2012, a double-digit increase from previous year.
 Meanwhile, growth in emerging economies also exposes Kimberly-Clark to currency risks given the volatility relative to the dollar and euro.
-Kimberly-Clark’s investments in these regions certainly paid rich dividends over the past year as organic sales from the company’s international operations were 10% higher and operating profit higher by double-digits.
-Diapers, in particular, offered some spectacular figures as volume sales grew by 45% in China, 20% in Russia and 15% in Brazil.

 How Does Trefis Modelling Work?